FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Shiercliffe, Shirtcliffe, Shirclyffe, Shercliffe, Shirtcliffe, Shirtliff, Shirtliffe, Shetliffe, Shortliffe, Shortlife, Shirtcliff, Shercliff, Surecliffe, Sureliff, Surelife, Shirecliff and many more.

 This web page shows only a small excerpt of our Shircliff research.
-Another 285 words (20 lines of text) covering the year 1510 is included under the topic Early Shircliff History in all our PDF Extended History products.
+Another 285 words (20 lines of text) covering the year 1510 is included under the topic Early Shircliff History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Shircliff Notables in all our PDF Extended History products.
+More information is included under the topic Early Shircliff Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: William Shercliffe, who came to Plymouth, MA sometime between 1620 and 1650; John Shirtcliffe, who arrived in Maryland in 1646; John Shirtliffe, who came to Maryland in 1646.